chhenni/questlog-strahd/Sessions/Session01.md

 I approach them to find out what the problem is.
 They say that there is a monster in their house, locked into the basement by their parents.
 They also say that one of their siblings is still in the house, on the third floor.
 When asking how long they had been waiting outside their house, they said a week, but I got the feeling that it was longer than that.
-I ended up giving them a ration pack as we went to check out the house and try to save the baby
+I ended up giving them a ration pack as we went to check out the house and try to save the baby.
 We got the feeling that we where starting to get walled in while outside, but there was nothing we could do about it so we carried on.

 After checking the windows for dangers we went inside the house.